sammyhenningsson/hal_presenter/README.md

 post = OpenStruct.new(title: "hello", author: user)
 PostSerializer.to_hal(post)   # => {"_embedded":{"author":{"name":"bengt"}}}
 ```
-If `embed` is called with two arguments, then the second arguments is embedded.
+If `::embed` is called with two arguments, then the second arguments is embedded.
 ``` ruby
 class UserSerializer
   extend HALPresenter